deanturpin/germs.dev/README.md

+Senior C++ developer, Linux advocate, amateur horolgist and cycle commuter.

-This is my online logbook and general place to dump ideas.
-See [posts](posts).
-It's also used to generate my website and verious other things.
+This repo is also my online logbook and general place to dump ideas: see [posts](posts).
+It's used to generate my website and various other things.